 All our research underpins the unique (to the region) provision of academic and professional skills development for students from undergraduate to PhD level.

 Our excellence in research feeds directly into our degree programmes, since students are taught by the researchers who drive the knowledge base in the subject areas they study.

 SSHES offers a wide range of degree courses from undergraduate BSc/MSci courses to postgraduate MSc and research-orientated MRes programmes.
 Undergraduate degrees range from programmes that specialise in performance and health sciences to degrees with a greater vocational element e.g. BSc in Sports Science (Outdoor Activities).
 The vocational element of our Outdoor Activities degree is further strengthened by input and delivery by external partners (Snowdonia Watersports and the Conway Centre).
 Our MSci courses allow you to enrol as an undergraduate and after four years (if successfully passing all years with the required grades), graduate with a Masters level qualification.

 As a School we value the overall experience of our students highly and pride ourselves on having a caring and student centred approach.
 We aim to provide a challenging and enjoyable learning environment which is welcoming and supportive of all our students.
 The School provides a close knit, friendly community.
 Students benefit from being taught in smaller groups and all have the opportunity for regular one-to-one tutorials.

-90% of students were satisfied with their course (Sport Science Schools – Guardian University Guide 2017) and the School is consistently placed as one of the top Sport Science Schools in the UK.
+Ranked 8th in the UK in the Sport Science subject area for Student Satisfaction (NSS 2017) and consistently placed as one of the top Sport Science Schools in the UK.

 International Experience Year